 MusicallyInspired Posted July 23, 2015 Report Share Posted July 23, 2015 So the new Sierra tweeted that the new KQ game would fill over 9000 floppy disks.
 I pointed out to them that it has surpassed KQXLVIII (The Quest for More Disk Space) by at least 467 disks. (which means it's over 12 GB) suejak and JimmyTwoBucks 2 Quote Link to comment Share on other sites More sharing options...

 JenniBee Posted July 29, 2015 Report Share Posted July 29, 2015 I usually don't post my opinions on games until after I complete them, but I made an exception since this one is long (it's said to be around 4 to 6 hours, hence it's price of $10 dollars per episode as opposed to the now standard $5).
 I played through the intro and the first trial for Graham's knighthood, and I loved it so much so far I had to share my thoughts.
 I was wondering if they would go the route of modern Telltale games, as that seems to be a market that Activision would want to tap into.
 The result is a little bit Telltale, a little bit classic Sierra, and a whole lot of fun (the humor in this was said to be inspired by The Princess Bride, and there's definitely a lot of that, as well as other irreverent comedy such as Monty Python).
 So far, it actually takes the Telltale formula to the perfect level in my opinion, mixing in the right amount of QTEs and action sequences with classic adventure game puzzles and choices and consequences (although we'll have to see how the consequences play out in later episodes to see if it reaches the levels of games like Dreamfall Chapters).
 There's the choices and consequences (old King Graham, voiced perfectly by Christopher Lloyd, mentions that his younger self had a choice between several options, each of which would have consequences).
 There are QTE's, and there are ones where you have to push the button repeatedly, but they make sense here as they're presented as things such as chopping a tree or rowing a raft, rather than just arbitrary things like summing up strength, and the amount of button pressing repetition is never excessive.
 They also have first person shooting sections (with a bow and arrow) that are handled really well (and sometimes even happen in the heat of the action, which adds to the tension in my opinion).
 But, there is also an inventory and puzzles, and not ones where the solution is right next to the object, either.
 The areas to explore are rather large, and the solution might be location far away from the problem, which bridges classic Sierra with the modern adventure game formula together excellently.
 The story is exactly what I was hoping, as it's clearly both a sequel (as well as a prequel in parts) and a re-imagining.
-The set up of old King Graham telling his granddaughter stories of his life works well for the game, as it gets to tell new stories never told before, and for the stories that it does revisit (such as Graham's quest to get the magic mirror from the dragon), any changes to the story can be chalked up to Graham embellishing a bit to keep his granddaughter excited. suejak and MusicallyInspired 2 Quote Link to comment Share on other sites More sharing options...
+The set up of old King Graham telling his granddaughter stories of his life works well for the game, as it gets to tell new stories never told before, and for the stories that it does revisit (such as Graham's quest to get the magic mirror from the dragon), any changes to the story can be chalked up to Graham embellishing a bit to keep his granddaughter excited.
+MusicallyInspired and suejak 2 Quote Link to comment Share on other sites More sharing options...

 Capn_Ascii Posted August 11, 2015 Report Share Posted August 11, 2015 the humor in this was said to be inspired by The Princess Bride Inspired by?
 Hell, the entire final sequence (The Test of Wits) is a blatant homage to that movie.
 A certain voice actor, a certain setup involving wine glasses, drugs, and a shifty opponent...somebody on the design team knew exactly what they were doing.
 I hope Jeysie gets a chance to play it; she'll be laughing herself silly through the whole ordeal. :lol: But yeah, having had a chance to play the first part in full, I have to say I'm loving it overall.
 It's *very* similar to Telltale's adventure game series.
 Specifically, it's similar to their earlier ones (Sam and Max, Back to the Future, Tales of Monkey Island, etc) before they started focusing on more story-driven licenses that moved them away from adventure game mechanics and more towards the cinematic/QTE experiences Fronzel spoke of.
 While the game does have some QTE and action trappings, they're not the bulk of the experience; most of the game is good old-fashioned adventure game puzzles, either item-driven or environment-driven depending on the circumstances.
 The QTE stuff that is present is done well, and more importantly, helps to establish Graham as the man-of-occasional-action he is.
 A Corridor Cubbyhole Run while fleeing from an angry dragon, an impromptu rafting trip requiring you to shoot down barriers with your bow, an obstacle course based more on paying attention than reflexes...these things help sell the image of Graham as an emerging knight-hopeful, and none of them are so difficult as to hamper the arcade-squeamish.
 The writing is top-notch, if somewhat different from the old-school KQ games.
 The originals had an overall mood that was *mostly* serious, but with a sense of whimsy and levity that kept them feeling more like fairy tales than dramatic stories (which I'm sure was the original intent when 'Berta came up with the idea).
 The new one here is much the same, but throws in bits of the Lucasarts school of game design...distinctive characters with stylized designs and memorable personalities, occasional bits of silliness (I agree, Monty Python seems to be an inspiration here), funny dialogue options, and the like.
 The result is something that feels like a King's Quest with modern sensibilities, which I think is a good thing.
 I did notice a couple of design choices that I thought I should point out.
 Firstly, unlike a lot of modern adventure games, NewKQ eschews the Law of Conservation of Detail.
 Do you remember how the early KQ games tended to have a lot of rooms to explore, but only a fraction of them actually held anything important to the game's plot and puzzles?
 Most of them were there just for the sake of giving the player something to find and explore.
 This was a holdover from the days of interactive fiction (where the games were often basically mazes of rooms the player was *expected* to be mapping out) and also of the fact that KQ was the first graphical adventure game, which meant lots of extra rooms of advanced EGA graphics for players to see and marvel at.
 Modern adventure games tend to do the opposite...puzzles, NPCs, and such are condensed into a tighter, more coherent layout.
 Each room has a purpose, with generally no 'empty' rooms to be found.
 New KQ bucks this trend, intentionally creating a number of rooms who exist solely to A) connect important locations together, B) contain random puzzle-related items to be used elsewhere, and C) look gorgeous while doing these things.
 A more cynical player might see this as padding, but as I said, such things are as much a part of KQ as anything else.
 I'm fairly certain the devs did this deliberately, attempting to invoke those classic-KQ feelings of exploring not only the characters and puzzles of Daventry, but of the realm itself.
 The creator of the Legend of Zelda once said he made the NES original with the same philosophy in mind, and anyone who's ever gone on a nature hike will understand the appeal of walking through a fairy-tale forest just for the sake of seeing what there is to see.
 Granted, this does result in longer trips when backtracking between certain areas, but frankly, I think it's a worthy trade-off.
 There's one particularly stunning view on Graham's initial hike towards town that instantly reminded me of Alexander's scenic climb over the mountains in KQ3, and I was sold on this new series right then and there. :) The second major design choice is, as the devs have mentioned, is the idea of multiple-choice puzzle solutions, each with thematic differences.
 Graham is a hero, so he's always going to do the right thing, but at least in this first episode, there's a strong emphasis on *how* the right thing gets done.
 Thematically speaking, Graham typically has three ways to approach obstacles - the direct approach (valor), the clever approach (intelligence), and the heartfelt approach (compassion).
 Each of these gets the job done in their own way, and none of them are presented as being objectively better than the others (although certain NPCs have their own preferences, and will comment on your actions based on how well theirs align with yours).
 These come into play both for past Graham and for Gwendolyn, whose actions in the present directly reflect the 'moral of the story' that Graham's tales just finished imparting to her.
 It's a cute way of highlighting the interactions between Graham and his granddaughter. ...anywho, I think this post has meandered on long enough.
 TL;DR version: I like NewKQ a lot and will be very happy if future episodes are anything like this one.
 Quote Link to comment Share on other sites More sharing options...